Managing hybrid teams (in-office and remote colleagues) without centralized document storage will quickly lead to problems!

 There are four main types of libraries in SharePoint.

-• Site Assets Library: Also added by default, this library is used to store everything in a SharePoint site.
+- Site assets library – This library is also added by default and used to store everything on a SharePoint site.

-• Site Pages Library: Similar to the above, this library houses all of the pages in a site.
+- Site pages library – Similar to the above, this library houses all of the pages on a site.
 No documents are stored in this library.

 Libraries can also exist in a portal area (used by the whole company) and in large-scale document or record centers.